Parent Handbook

 Your child should not arrive on campus before 7:50 a.m., as there is no adult supervision.
 Upon arrival, grades 1-5 students are to proceed to the blue tables in the covered lunch area, where supervision is provided until they are dismissed at 8:22 a.m. to go to their classrooms.
 TK & Kindergarten students are to proceed to the planters in the courtyard, where supervision is provided until their teacher picks them up to take them to the classroom.
 SELPA students should arrive at the main gate, east of the front office.
 Classroom teachers and instructional assistants will await your student’s arrival.

-• There is no waiting or parking in loading areas (these also serve as fire lanes).
+- There is no waiting or parking in loading areas (these also serve as fire lane

 PARKING LOT PROCEDURE